 - Bank statements and employment proofs as supporting documents that match your trip length.

 When you submit a Schengen visa application, make sure every date lines up.
 The insurance start and end should match your flights.
 Hotel nights should bridge the full stay.
 Officers notice validity dates that drift even by a day.
-Including a dummy ticket confirmation strengthens this stack immensely.

 Book Your Slot: Where And How Indians Apply